Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Modified Teukolsky Perturbation and Method

-The focus of this study is to provide a comparative estimate of the constraints on the tidal charge parameter obtained from both the standard Teukolsky equation in GR and the MTE.
-This comparison not only illustrates the differences in the resulting constraints but also highlights the significance of the MTE in capturing key deviations from GR.
+where $k = \omega$ and $\frac{dr_{*}}{dr} = \frac{r^{2}}{\Delta}$.
+The focus of this study is to provide a comparative estimate of the constraints on the tidal charge parameter obtained from both the DF Teukolsky equation and the MTE.

-Since the nature of perturbation equations is very similar to the GR Teukolsky case, indicating the additional changes in the Teukolsky potential, we implement the Sasaki-Nakamura (SN) method, which recasts the perturbation equation into a new form, known as the SN equation, featuring a short-range potential, which makes it more suitable for efficient numerical treatment.
-Following \cite{PhysRevD.102.024041, 10.1143/PTP.67.1788, Kumar:2025njz}, the radial equation can be recasted into a form of the SN equation.
-To extract the asymptotic coefficients of this transformed equation, we apply the Frobenius method, expanding the solution as a power series solution.
-We compute mismatch and consequently compare the constraint on the tidal charge between GR Teukolsky ($\epsilon = 0$) and MTE ($\epsilon = 1$) cases.\\ \\ \textbf{Flux \& Evolution:} Following \cite{PhysRevD.102.024041, Sasaki:2003xr, Hughes:1999bq, Datta:2024vll, Barsanti:2022ana, Kumar:2025njz}, energy and angular momentum fluxes estimated at infinity and horizon for an EMRI system can be written as
+Since the nature of perturbation equations is very similar to the DF-Teukolsky case, indicating the additional changes in the Teukolsky potential, we implement the Sasaki-Nakamura (SN) method \cite{10.1143/PTP.67.1788, SASAKI198185, SASAKI198268, KOJIMA1983335}, which recasts the perturbation equation into a new form, known as the SN equation, featuring a short-range potential, which makes it more suitable for efficient numerical treatment.
+Following \cite{PhysRevD.102.024041, 10.1143/PTP.67.1788, Kumar:2025njz}, the radial equation can be recast into a form of the SN equation.
+To extract the asymptotic coefficients of this transformed equation, we apply the Frobenius method, expanding the solution as a power series.
+We compute mismatch and consequently compare the constraint on the tidal charge between the DF-Teukolsky ($\varepsilon = 0$) and MTE ($\varepsilon = 1$) cases.